A Tour of the Bird and Flower Market with LTL Shanghai

 Now that spring is upon us, it’s the perfect time to add some life to your dwelling with flowers and plants, maybe even a small pet.

 If you are in China, the perfect place to go is the Bird and Flower Market Shanghai (花鸟市场).

 In this article, I will take you on a tour with me to one of the many flower and bird markets in Shanghai.

-while the flower and bird markets here in China make for a great cultural experience, it isn’t for the faint of heart.
+While the flower and bird markets here in China make for a great cultural experience, it isn’t always for the faint of heart.

 However, if you keep an open mind, you may just be in for a fascinating adventure.

 There are many flower and bird markets here in Shanghai.
 The one I decided to visit is the one located on South Xizang Road (西藏南路) in Laoximen (老西门) in Huangpu District (黄浦区).